 The American Academy of Pediatrics recommends the MMR vaccine for HIV-infected children, teenagers, and young adults, except for those who are severely immunocompromised.
 The vaccine appears to be safe in HIV-infected children.
 Measles infection is very dangerous in this population.

-Women that can get pregnant and who have not had the MMR vaccine in the past should have a blood test to see if they are immune.
-Being immune means they have had the three diseases or the vaccine in the past and are now protected.
+Women who can get pregnant and who have not had the MMR vaccine in the past should have a blood test to see if they are immune.
+Being immune means, they have had the three diseases or the vaccine in the past and are now protected.
 If they are not immune, they should receive the MMR vaccine.
 Women should not get this vaccine if they are pregnant or planning to become pregnant within 4 weeks.
 The vaccine may harm the baby.

 The MMRV combines the MMR vaccine with the chickenpox (varicella) vaccine into a single vaccine.
 One dose (shot) of MMRV is given to children at the following ages:

 The advantage of the MMRV vaccine is that the child gets one less shot.
 The disadvantage is a higher chance of developing a fever of 102°F (38.8°C) or higher and seizures than with getting the MMR and chickenpox vaccines separately.
-Talk with the health care provider about whether the MMRV vaccine is right for your child.
+Talk with the provider about whether the MMRV vaccine is right for your child.

 Common side effects include: